 Parents apply for a place by completing the Common Application Form that is issued by the Local Authority (LA) where the child lives.
-For residents of another council area parents must use the Common Application Form provided locally.
+For residents of another council area (including Torbay and Devon), parents must use the Common Application Form provided locally.
 This will be forwarded to Plymouth City Council.